perwu/MIAS/README.md

 > print(ROC$AUC) 	<br />
 > print(Wilcox.pval) 	<br />

-You can use the calculated MIAS score to build up a model to predict patient response to anti-PD1 in melanoma
+You can use the calculated MIAS score to build up a model to predict patient response to anti-PD1 in melanoma.

 # Response prediciton using MIAS.IMPRES predictors